 Everyone interested to join the study, debate and practicing of labour inspection is invited to do so.
 The common ground is a spirit to search for a better understanding, for new practical solutions and for bridges towards a future respectful of industrial human rights.

-Always curious about your contributions, feedback and suggestions.
-You want to collaborate?
-Please write an email…
+Always curious about your thoughts, feedback and suggestions.
+You want to collaborate and collaborate?
+Please write us an email…